-- Der Werwurm (the were-worm) is not so bad because the man turns into a worm, but the way by which he infects others.
+- Der Werwurm (the were-worm) is not so bad because the man turns into a worm, but because of the way he infects others.

-- Also Nur mal angenommen (just supposed) which begins with "Just supposed I could stick my head into my ass" and continues from there.
+- Also Nur mal angenommen (just suppose) which begins with "Just suppose I could stick my head into my ass" and continues from there.

 - Cluster F-Bomb: Again, there a many examples.
 Narrenkappe (jester's hat) mentions it explicitly, but it comes up much more often.

-- Darker and Edgier: Cover of All that she wants and Try again
+- Darker and Edgier: Covers of All that she wants and Try again

 - Dog English: High Mud Leader is a non-sensical English phrase, but it sounds like German "Heimatlieder" — "songs about home".
 "Buzz Dee" is (more or less) a homophone to "Basti".

-- Double Entendre: "The song about the horse" appears to be dedicated to the vocalists horse.
+- Double Entendre: "The song about the horse" appears to be dedicated to the narrator's horse.
 However it could also be entirely about fetish sex.

 - Hurricane of Puns: All 25 verses of Ferien in Algerien consists of animal-related puns except for the first and last verse.
 Then they sing that it was only a joke that the song ended, and repeat it.